Highpoint2000/webserver-scanner/README.md

 ## History:

-### v2.0 SERVER BASED VERSION (only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
+### v2.0 (SERVER BASED VERSION - only works from web server version 1.2.6 - older versions must take the plugin version 1.3c oder 1.3d !!!)
 - Automatic background scan when no user is connected or automatic start when the web server is started
 - Automatic antenna switching on upper band limit
 - Hide the control buttons when autoscan mode is active (blinking information!)